 Instead of each property being a financial burden, the portfolio begins to:

-• Fund its own holding costs.
+- Fund its own holding costs

-• Contribute to the investor’s personal income.
+- Contribute to the investor’s personal income

-• Support further borrowing capacity.
+- Support further borrowing capacity

-• Reduce reliance on external income.
+- Reduce reliance on external income

-Advantages of Positive Gearing
+What Are the Advantages of Positive Gearing?

 The benefits of a positively geared portfolio extend far beyond immediate cash flow.

-– Financial Sustainability
+Financial Sustainability

 A portfolio that generates income is inherently more stable.
 Investors are less exposed to interest rate increases or unexpected expenses.

-– Borrowing Power
+Borrowing Power

 Lenders view surplus income favourably.
 A positively geared portfolio can improve serviceability, allowing investors to continue expanding.

-– Reduced Financial Stress
+Reduced Financial Stress

 Rather than requiring ongoing financial support, the portfolio contributes to the investor’s lifestyle.